syedsaqib2457/php-hash/readme.md

 + HTTP proxy support and reverse proxy configurations
 + Public-facing nameservers with authentication and TCP + UDP
 + Request logging and system performance monitoring
-+ System update scripts for each official release after version 19
++ System update scripts for each official release after version 1

-Releases after version 19 will include VM instance and VPN node types
+Releases after version 1 will include VM instance and VPN node types

 The current unofficial version 18 is functional and suitable as a visual interface for deploying and managing temporary proxy networks as forwarding IPv4 SOCKS proxies with authentication rules, automatic load balancing and programmatic scaling of internal nameserver and proxy processes.

-## Version 18 Installation
+## Unofficial Version 18 Installation

 Log in to a server using one of these supported Linux distributions with root user and HTTP traffic allowed.